 My husband is a CRM developer, and I come from the corporate consulting and risk management, the insurance world.
 So we merged our skills, and here we go.

 I understand that Funnels are becoming more popular these days.
-Can you please share how people will benefit from it?
+Would you please share how people will benefit from it?

-On the buyer side, you can get a rapid understanding of the “value ladder”, complete offerings a business has for you.
+On the buyer side, you can quickly understand the “value ladder”, complete offerings a business has for you.
 You can still decide to buy or not to buy as you follow the steps preset in the funnel.

 From the business’ perspective, you can attract your ideal clients with suitable lead magnets and guide them through your offerings and your perfect customer lifecycle.
 Then, you can sell them on the spot as you build up the trust inside of your funnel.